-\end{proof} Let $c_{2}(n)$ be the number of partitions of $n$ in which there exists $j \geq 1$ such that $j$ appears exactly $j$ times and it is the only part less than $2j + 1$, even parts $\geq 2j + 2$ are distinct, odd parts $\geq 2j + 1$ appear unrestricted.
+Let $c_{2}(n)$ be the number of partitions of $n$ in which there exists $j \geq 1$ such that $j$ appears exactly $j$ times and it is the only part less than $2j + 1$, even parts $\geq 2j + 2$ are distinct, odd parts $\geq 2j + 1$ appear unrestricted.
 Then we have the following theorem. \begin{theorem} For all $n\geq 0$,